Terms and conditions

 Therefore, lived oak is unique when it’s compared to other types of oak, where the knots and cracks are filled.
 However, there are exceptions where we decide to fill them even with lived oak tabletops.
 Think of safety reasons, such as knots that have sharp edges.

 Do you prefer something a little sleeker, but still want that authentic wood-look?
 Then opt for new oak.
 New oak basically means that while there are knots in the wood, they’ll be completely filled.
-We can choose to fill the knots in the colour of the wood or in black.
+We can choose to fill the knots in the colour of the wood.
 This filling ensures that the tabletop feels smooth to the touch.